Good personal statement openings are crucial when it comes to engaging admissions tutors.

 |Having been inspired by…||Prior to my…||According to…||Additional research has revealed…|

 It’s worth noting that, generally speaking, new ideas and concepts should be contained within a specific paragraph.
 If you’re looking for advice on how to structure the paragraphs in your personal statement, check out my article here.

 You may have noticed that I haven’t included a section in this post devoted to the kinds of sentence starters you shouldn’t use in your personal statement.

-That’s because each personal statement is unique, and needs to focus on a different aspect of your experiences and ambitions.
+That’s because each personal statement is unique, and good sentence openers need to focus on different aspects of your experiences and ambitions.
 Try not to think about avoiding specific words or phrases and focus more on including content that best represents your ambitions!